lennerd/react-pending-resource/README.md

-# React Resource Hooks
+# React Pending Resource

 ![CI Status](https://github.com/lennerd/react-pending-resource/workflows/CI/badge.svg)

-React Resource Hooks is a small library of hooks for handling promises (for example when fetching data asynchronously).
+React Pending Resource is a small library of hooks for handling promises (for example when fetching data asynchronously).
 Though feature complete it is still in beta and not fully battle tested yet.
 A dedicated page with more information, examples and documentation coming soon.